saitaiky/notebook/docs/docs/software-development/others/disaster-recovery.md

 ## High availability & Fault Tolerance

-The both want to have the ability of a system to remain in operation even if some of the its components fail.
+Both high availability and fault tolerance want to have the ability of a system to remain in operation even if some of components in the system fail.
 The difference between them is...

 - **High availability**: There should be **at least one** running instances/servers in the event of component failures
 - **Fault Tolerance**: The number of running instances/servers should not fail below a **specific minimum number** of instances